Gynecomastia Surgery Goes National

 It may take several months for the swelling to subside completely and for the tissues to soften or “relax.”
 Four to six weeks after the procedure, maximal scar formation can result in areas of firmness beneath the skin.
 This is normal.
 Massage helps to soften the scar, and if needed, small amounts of steroids are injected to soften the scar.
 The final position of the scar around the areola generally heals very well and won’t be visible to others, hence the beauty of the procedure.

-Results are immediate.
+Results after gynecomastia surgery are immediate.
 It should not have to take “months” for the swelling to go away for you to notice an improvement.
 The contour will be flatter, with no puffy nipples and with good muscular definition.
 Fullness of the lateral chest and underarms should be improved dramatically if these areas were full before treatment.

 Not much is known about the psychological recovery from gynecomastia.
 There is no doubt that surgery helps tremendously, but the degree to which it helps depends on the individual.
 Some tell me it never crosses their mind again, while others say it’s a lot better but that they are not 100% over the trauma.
 I take photos of the excised tissue, and allow patients the opportunity to actually feel the removed tissue as well.
 Why?
 It’s simple.
 I’ve learned that men who suffered from gynecomastia often need a sense of “closure” and want to know that it was real and fortunately, gone forever.
 I am actively researching these psychological issues in the hopes that we can provide better solutions to this invisible aspect of gynecomastia.
 An abstract of my ongoing study Psychosocial Correlates of Idiopathic Gynecomastia in Young Males: Preliminary Findings From a Mixed-Methods Study has been just been published in the Journal of Adolescent Health.